maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/more-voting-info/be-poll-worker-state.md

 2. A high school student who:
 	- Is a United States citizen
 	- Is at least 16 years old on Election Day
-	- Attends a public or private high school
+	- Is attending a public or private high school
     - Has at least a 2.5 grade point average
-    - Has permission from your parents and school
+    - Has permission from parents and school
     - Attends a training session

 #### What does a poll worker do?